Fender Standard Stratocaster HSS Electric Guitar Review

 There are a few differences that separate the sound of the Mexican HSS Strat from the American.
-The most obvious one is pickups.
+The most obvious one is the pickups.

-An American Standard HSS Stratocaster comes with a pair of Fender Custom Shop Fat ’50s pickups and a Fender Diamondback Humbucker, where the MIM Strat comes with pickups Fender refers to simply as Standard Single Coil Strat and Standard Humbucking pickups.
+An American Standard HSS Stratocaster comes with a pair of Fender Custom Shop Fat ’50s pickups and a Fender Diamondback Humbucker, where the MIM Strat comes with pickups Fender refers to simply as Standard Single-Coil Strat and Standard Humbucking pickups.

 That makes it seem like there’s no contest, doesn’t it?
 It’s tough to beat Fender Custom Shop pickups, but the stock MIM Strat pickups make a good show of it.
 They give you the classic Fender tones where they should, in each of the five pickup positions.